This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - plums - As I mentioned above, prune plums are freestone, and super easy to break down, and hold up well to cooking.
 European varieties (like Stanley and Italian) tend to be freestone, and Japanese varieties tend to be clingstone.
 For more information, see Plums and Prunes.

-- piloncillo or brown sugar
+- sugar – I like piloncillo or brown sugar, but regular sugar is fine.

 - cinnamon sticks